celery/celery/docs/userguide/calling.rst

         return x + y

-.. topic:: There's another way...
+.. topic:: There's another way…

     You will learn more about this later while reading about the :ref:`Canvas
     <guide-canvas>`, but :class:`~celery.subtask`'s are objects used to pass around